Gelsa45/Weather_App/README.md

 # Weather_App
-A simple weather application built with Python and Flask
+A simple weather application built with Python and Flask.
+This app is simple and effective for fetching real-time weather information.

 ## Features
 - Get current weather information